Coohrentiin/BIO583_Detection_of_retinal_diseases/README.md

 # BIO583_Detection_of_retinal_diseases
-*Retinal fundoscopy image processing for early detection of retinal diseases such as AMD.
+*Retinal fundoscopy or OCT image processing for early detection of retinal diseases such as  diabetic retinopathy or AMD.
 Project by Astrid Nilsson and Corentin Soubeiran*

 ## Dataset research
 *Motivations:* https://retinatoday.com/articles/2007-nov/1107_03-php